sQUlearn/squlearn/docs/user_guide/kernel_methods.rst

 Regression
 ##########

-In terms of regression tasks, sQUlearn provides:
+In terms of regression algorithms, sQUlearn provides:

 .. autosummary::
    :nosignatures: